adjust/ios_sdk/README.md

 NSString *adid = [Adjust adid];
 ```

 **Note**: Information about the **adid** is available after the app's installation has been tracked by the adjust backend.
-From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
 So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been tracked successfully.

 ### <a id="user-attribution"></a>User attribution